cygx/crow/spec.md

 ### Chunk Responses

-Transfer of a CRC32 checksum is optional, but recommended.
+Transfer of a CRC32 checksum is recommended.

 ```
 data = <raw.?>